nuviotech/manageecom-api/README.md

 ****************************************************************************

-To search the product : localhost:8080/search/{searchKeyHere}
+* To search the product :GET request -> localhost:8080/search/{searchKeyHere}

 *******************************************************************************

-If you want the add the product to cart :GET request localhost:8080/addToCart/{product_reference_Id}</br>
+* If you want the add the product to cart :GET request -> localhost:8080/addToCart/{product_reference_Id}</br>
-To show the cart : GET request localhost:8080/showCart
+* To show the cart : GET request -> localhost:8080/showCart

 *******************************************************************************
-* To place the order : POST request localhost:8080/placeOrder give the json data </br>
+* To place the order : POST request -> localhost:8080/placeOrder give the json data </br>
 Json data is :
 {
     "buyerName": "Amar desai",